Paieška

 Although she says it is easy to eat healthy at home, she was faced with a dilemma: what do you do when you are at work, travelling, or don’t have time to cook?

 “There is such a great choice of plant-based products nowadays – more than ever before – but when you’re caught up in work and activities, it’s a challenge to eat a full diet every day.
-Breakfast smoothies are a lifesaver, as they can hide a lot of superfoods, but what to do when you’re not at home?
-Looking for ways to give my family something valuable and handy to take with them to work, study or travel, I created sotukus.
-When you are hungry and have a snack to hand, the chances of eating unhealthy food are greatly reduced,” says the Kelmis resident.
+Breakfast gluten is a lifesaver, with lots of superfoods that can be deliciously ‘hidden’, but what about when you’re not at home?
+Looking for ways to pack something valuable and convenient for my family to take to work, study or travel, I created sotukus.
+When you are hungry and have a sotuk at hand, the chances of eating unhealthy food are greatly reduced,” says the Kelmis woman.

-As the woman points out, the idea of “sotukus” soon paid off.
-After all, so many people are now avoiding added sugar, saturated fat, dairy and gluten.
-What’s more, these energy balls attract shoppers because they are packed with valuable calories, vitamin E, potassium, manganese, phosphorus, magnesium, copper, calcium, zinc, iron, as well as fibre, which guarantees long-lasting satiety.
+As the woman points out, the idea of “Sotukai” soon paid off.
+After all, so many people now avoid added sugar, saturated fat, dairy and gluten.
+What’s more, these energy balls attract shoppers because they are full of valuable calories, vitamin E, potassium, manganese, phosphorus, magnesium, copper, calcium, zinc, iron and fibre, which guarantees long-lasting satiety.

-Snieguolė, who currently runs a business in Kelmė with a colleague and her husband, offers as many as 9 varieties of “sotuka” to customers.
-From macchia and cashews in dates, to lingonberries and gingerbread in almonds, to sea buckthorn and quince in apricots, there’s a favourite flavour for everyone in this variety.
+Snieguolė, who currently runs a business in Kelmė with a colleague and her husband, offers as many as 9 varieties of “Sotukai” to customers.
+From matcha and cashews in dates, to lingonberries and gingerbread in almonds, to sea buckthorn and quince in apricots, there is something for everyone in this variety.
 Just a few balls per snack are enough to make you feel full and satisfied.

-“Knowing that my smoothies contribute to the health, well-being and mood of my eaters inspires me to create and share,” she smiles.
+“Knowing that my Sotukai contribute to the health, well-being and mood of my eaters inspires me to create and share,” she smiles.